MERIT: Making Education Relevant and Interactive through TechnologyQ: Are there information sessions for those interested in

 Where is the Summer Institute?

-to be held on the Foothill Community College campus at 12345 El Monte Road, Los Altos Hills, CA 94022.
+to be held at the Krause Center for Innovation on the Foothill Community College campus at 12345 El Monte Road, Los Altos Hills, CA 94022.

 I understand that I will need to take FASTtech classes as part

 This is specific to participants from California.
 There is more information on the KCI FASTtech web page.
 FASTtech classes taken at RAFT also can count towards requirements.

 What kind of online tools should I know before I begin the

-knowledge, you only need to be able to use email regularly.
-The preparation course that participants are required to take in the spring will introduce the collaborative tools necessary to do the work required.
+knowledge, you only need to be able to use email.
+The preparation course that participants are required to take in the spring will introduce the collaborative tools necessary to do the work required, such as Google Docs, Sites, Forms, and Remind.
 As you are introduced before, during, and